 Required to be removed under other legislation (including the NSW Rural Fires Act 1997 and the Environmental Planning and Assessment Act 1979)

-Placed where the base of the trunk of the tree at ground level, is located within two metres of an existing approved building (not including decks, pergolas, sheds, patios or the like, even if they are attached to a building).
+Located within two metres of an existing approved building (not including decks, pergolas, sheds, patios or the like, even if they are attached to a building).
+The measurement is made from the building to the base of the tree trunk.

 Is considered a high risk/imminent danger certified by a Level 5 qualified arborist.
 These trees can be removed without Council consent by the owner of the tree subject to the owner obtaining written confirmation from the arborist that clearly states: